communitybridge/docs/Login/Login_Signup.md

 ## Get Help?

-If you encounter any problem while doing a task, for example, Login, Create Account, you are directed to the Get Help page.
+If you encounter any problem while doing a task, for example, Login, Create Account,  and you do not get the expected outcome, you are directed to the Get Help page.
+You can describe the nature of your problem and request help from the Support team.

 ![Get Help](/imgs/get_help.jpg)

 To submit your help request do the following:

 1. Click **Get Help** on the Linux Foundation Get Help page.
 2. On the <i>Request Support</i> page, enter your name, registered email address and the description of your problem.
 Click **Send**.